BKnightHD/BKnightHD.github.io/README.md

-# My Data Science Portfolio
+# My Data Science Site

 Welcome to my data science portfolio!
 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 Separate categories are for separate projects.